AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

-## Steps for the Lab:
+### Lab [Day 1]: Determine Flip-flop Ratio
-#### Task for the Day 1 Lab: Find the flipflop ratio percentage for the design `picorv32a`.
-This is the ratio of the number of flip flops to the total number of cells
+The task is to find the flip-flop ratio ratio for the design `picorv32a`.
+This is the ratio of the number of flip flops to the total number of cells:

 **1. Run OpenLANE:**
  - `$ make mount` = Open the docker platform inside the `openlane/`